User experience will always be the key to success in today’s digital world.

 A big part of making sure that your website is set up for success is making sure to include all of the right features, from an informative blog to an easy checkout process.

-However, you also need to think about the things that you need to remove from your digital storefront too.
+However, it would be best to think about the things you need to remove from your digital storefront.

 Here are just some of the top things you can cut from your website to deliver a better UX.

 Social media can be an excellent way to advertise your business and build trust with your target audience.
 However, when your customers visit your digital storefront, they don’t want to be overwhelmed by the brightly colored icons at the top of your screen.

 Remember, social media campaigns are there to pull people towards your website.
 When you plaster buttons across your website, you’re pushing people away from your company instead.

 If you must put social buttons on your site, then you should be placing them in your footer – where your customers are likely to look for extra information about your company.
 You can also consider including them on your about page.

 Another excellent location for social media links is on the “thank you” page after buying an item.
 You can get your customers to share information about what they just bought on social media, which is excellent for social proof.

 Or you can ask them to follow you for future discounts, increasing your chances of recurring purchases.